Policy Learning under Endogeneity Using Instrumental Variables: Extensions

 \begin{definition} A statistical decision rule $\hat{\pi}$ is \textit{asymptotically optimal} if, for any $\epsilon>0$,

 A statistical decision rule $\hat{\pi}$ is \textit{asymptotically feasible} if, for any $\epsilon>0$,

 \end{definition}

-\begin{remark} Asymptotic optimality and asymptotic feasibility are also considered in \citet{sun2021empirical} but are defined asymmetrically.
+\begin{remark} Asymptotic optimality and asymptotic feasibility are defined asymmetrically in \citet{sun2021empirical}.
 On one hand, asymptotic optimality only requires the population welfare of a statistical decision rule to concentrate around the optimal value from below.
 On the other hand, asymptotic feasibility requires the statistical decision rule to satisfy the population budget constraint without any slackness and thus is extremely sensitive to sampling uncertainty.
-In consequence, \citet{sun2021empirical} proves the negative result that no statistical decision rule can uniformly satisfy both properties over a sufficiently rich class of data generating processes (DGPs).
-In contrast, we show that it is possible to construct a statistical decision rule that simultaneously achieves both properties. \end{remark}
+In consequence, \citet{sun2021empirical} proves the negative result that no statistical decision rule can uniformly satisfy both properties over a sufficiently rich class of data generating processes.
+In contrast, after revising the definition of asymptotic feasibility to be symmetric with that of asymptotic optimality, I show that it is possible to construct a statistical decision rule that simultaneously achieves both properties. \end{remark}

 Note that by (\ref{selection}),

 Define the \textit{budget-constrained EWM encouragement rule} defined as a solution to the sample version of the population constrained optimization problem:

 where